trustedanalytics-ng/platform-wiki/index.md

 | **Model Catalog:** Store models and allow creating REST endpoints to use models within applications.  | ![](/images/UI_modelcatalog_900x.gif) |
 | ![](/images/UI_appcatalog_900x.gif)  | **Applications Catalog:** Build, upload, run and repurpose any application to show streaming data, predictive analytics results, or take advantage of new IOT device output all from the TAP Applications Catalog. |
 | **Platform Administration:** Monitor your cloud service, keep track of user permissions for added security, ensure your platform is always running smoothly with TAP’s easy to use interface.  | ![](/images/UI_platformadmin_900x.gif) |

-##  Getting Started

-We provide use case examples to get you started with your TAP environment.
-Visit our [community site](https://community.trustedanalytics.org/welcome) for workshops and tutorials that walk you through the TAP workflow.